 Never get a credit card simply because you need money.
 You need to think carefully before applying for a credit card, and you need to decide what you will use your card for.
 Once you know what you’ll need the card for, you’ll have an easier time deciding whether to use Visa, MasterCard, or other networks credit cars.
 You can compare the benefits that these card networks offer and figure out which benefits are the most valuable to you.

-Of course, every credit card comes with certain pros and cons.
-When compared to American Express, Visa, Discover or Mastercard, other network credit cards have some distinct drawbacks.
+Of course, every credit card has specific pros and cons.
+Other network credit cards have distinct drawbacks compared to American Express, Visa, Discover, or Mastercard.

 The first is availability.
 Visa, for example, is the world’s most popular card network and is accepted in over 170 countries.
 Mastercard is accepted in 210 countries.
-Thus Discover and American Express cards are accepted in about 100 countries.
-Other networks’ credit cards do not have such a wide reach, and some might be accepted only in the US, while others can sometimes be accepted only at specific stores in the US.
+Thus, Discover and American Express cards are accepted in about 100 countries.
+Other networks’ credit cards do not have such a broad reach, and some might be accepted only in the US, while others can sometimes be accepted only at specific stores in the US.

 PRO Tip